How to Install & Use the Beebole Timesheet Add-in for Excel: Power up Your Spreadsheets with Time Tracking Data

 Now, they’ll move to the right side.
 If you don’t see the data added to your spreadsheet yet, that’s to be expected.
 Scroll back up on the add-in and choose Refresh data to update your pull.

 That’s it!
-You’ll see those fields added, and your spreadsheet is updated with the new data.
-If the columns are blank, this is because your original time tracking data doesn’t include it.
+You’ll see those fields added, and your spreadsheet will be updated with the new data.
+If the columns are blank, it’s because your original time tracking data doesn’t include this information.

 There are countless fields that you can choose from.
 How you use them is up to you!
 Think about the questions you want to answer, then add the fields to your report.

 So far, we’ve focused on pulling in data from our Beebole account into an Excel spreadsheet.
-This is a powerful connection that helps us stay linked to time tracking data with no manual downloads required.
+This is a powerful connection that links to our time tracking data with no manual downloads required.

 But this is only the beginning.
 In reality, data becomes powerful when we leverage it as part of an analysis.

-The way that I typically structure my workbooks is that I use a standalone sheet to pull data, and other sheets to analyze that data.
-The Beebole add-in helps this by putting your time tracking data automatically.
-Then, we’ll use an Excel PivotTable to analyze the data flexibly.
+The way that I typically structure my workbooks is to use a standalone sheet to pull data and other sheets to analyze that data.
+The Beebole add-in helps by pulling your time tracking data automatically.
+Then, I use an Excel PivotTable to analyze the data flexibly.

 Now, you have a powerful tool to build a report with.
 Drag the fields you’re interested in into the appropriate field.
-For example, putting Date in the Rows box puts the date data on each row.
+For example, putting Date in the Rows box adds date data to each row.
 Drag Hours into the Values field to sum up the number of hours worked.

 See the example below for a quick report I built in mere seconds.

-Of course, this pivot gives you the freedom to easily create other views with only a couple of clicks.
-In the example below, I dragged Project into the rows to view each project on its own row.
+Of course, this pivot gives you the freedom to easily create other views with a couple of clicks.
+In the example below, I dragged Project into the rows to view each project in its own row.

 In this tutorial, you saw the power of using the Beebole Excel add-in to pull time tracking data.
-The combination of Beebole and Excel can help you create always-up-to-date reports.
+The combination of Beebole and Excel can help you create reports that are always up to date.

 Start thinking about how you can use this connection to create important time tracking analyses.
 If you use Beebole and Excel, don’t forget this tool to work with your time data in the most efficient way possible.